tawnyalee/C769-ROM3/task2_ROM3.md

 Descibe the implemetation plan detailed in section E (Methodology).
 This section should:

 - Describe the *specific steps* for how the plan will be implemented (this section should repeat *E: Methodology*).
-- Identify who will implement each step
+- Identify who will implement each step.

 ### A3a: Justification of Plan